chipmuenk/pyfda/docs/source/manual/plot_impz.rst

 .. _fig_plot_impz:

 .. figure:: ../img/manual/pyfda_plot_impz.png
-   :alt: Screenshot of the h[n] tab (time domain)
+   :alt: Screenshot of the y[n] tab (time domain)
    :align: center
    :width: 70%

    Screenshot of the y[n] tab (time domain)

-There are a lot of options in this tab:
+This tab is split into several subwindows:

 Time / Frequency
     These vertical tabs select between the time (transient) and frequency (spectral) domain.
 Signals are calculated in the time domain and then transformed using Fourier transform.

-For an transform of periodic signals without leakage effect, ("smeared" spectral lines) take care that:
+For an transform of periodic signals without leakage effect,
+    ("smeared" spectral lines) take care that:

     - The filter has settled sufficiently.
 Select a suitable value of **N0**.